jaketae/jaketae.github.io/_posts/2020-06-28-genetic-algorithm.md

 At a glance, it's really difficult to see if this is indeed the optimal path, especially because the city coordinates were generated at random.

-I therefore decided to create a much more contrieved example, but with many coordinates, so that we can easily verify whether the path decided on by the algorithm is indeed the optimal path.
+I therefore decided to create a much more contrived example, but with many coordinates, so that we can easily verify whether the path decided on by the algorithm is indeed the optimal path.
 Namely, we will be arranging city coordinates to lie on a semi-circle, using the very familiar equation

 $$
 y^2 = \sqrt{r^2 - x^2}